Ansia de Amar

-Ansia de Amar (Eng.: Longing to Love') is the title of a studio album by Mexican Norteño-Sax Conjunto Primavera released on April 3, 2001.
+Ansia de Amar (Eng.: Longing to Love') is the title of a studio album by Mexican norteño-sax band Conjunto Primavera released on April 3, 2001.
 This album became their second number-one hit on the Billboard Top Latin Albums chart.

 Finally, this is the first album without re-recordings since Amigo mesero of 1994, because the next albums until Morir de Amor have re-recordings.

 This album was the first of drummer Daniel Martinez, after the departure of Adán Huerta in 2000.

 Track listing

 This track listing from Billboard.com.